 What is IRS Withholding?

-Withholding tax is a type of tax on income derived from certain types of sales.
+Withholding tax is a type of tax on income derived from certain types of earnings sales (in Udemy's case, copyright royalties).
 Withholding is distinct from sales tax, which is paid by the consumer on purchase of an item (like a course).
 Sales tax is charged to students at the point of sale.
 Withholding is calculated at the time of payout.